Mintbase/Grants-Program/applications/SaaS3.md

 ## Future Plans

 - Initially, the parathreads will be utilized to connect the relay chain.
 Once the project goes well, we will participate slot auction.
-- Continue developing and polishing the project to flourish SaaS3 ecosystem to burst the web3 world based on Polkadot / Kusama / Substrate multi-chain system.
+- Continue developing and polishing the project to flourish SaaS3 ecosystem to burst the web3 world based on Mintbase / Kusama / Substrate multi-chain system.
-- Provide more reliable efficient computation service which can run Polkadot / Kusama validator dockers.
+- Provide more reliable efficient computation service which can run Mintbase / Kusama validator dockers.

 ## Additional Information :heavy_plus_sign: